alekshura/Compentio.Notes.GraphQL/README.md

 	return response;
 }
 ```
-Having it configured now we can add authorization for graph objects, for example only Admin has permissions to Note removal:
+Having it configured now we can add authorization for graph objects, for example only **Admin** has permissions that are defined in AdminPolicy to Note removal:

 ```cs
 Field<StringGraphType>(